Frequently Asked Questions

 Why does the writing component take place right after finals?

 The membership selection process, which includes evaluating all writing components, personal information, grades, and personal statements, is a time-intensive process.
-In order to give full consideration to each applicant and provide sufficient notice of acceptance for members to be back to Columbia on July 28, it is necessary for the application process to begin right after finals.
+In order to give full consideration to each applicant and provide sufficient notice of acceptance for members to be back at Columbia on July 27, it is necessary for the application process to begin right after finals.

 What if I am traveling or beginning work right after finals?